hudas/fraud-detection/README.md

 ## Running the app

+Mongo DB local instance running on default port is required in order to run application.

 Application is built using [Gradle](https://gradle.org/ ) build tool, therefore easiest way to run the application is running gradle run task in root application folder:

 ```